sudheera96/Group-4--Hunt-game/README.md

 Most Important data here is the user entity.
 User is the minimum requirement for a person to any role like to be a player, be in a team, participate in a competition and play a quest.
 * We have associative entities in places where relation of multiple degree between entities - Player & Team, Competition & Team, Location & Quest to avoid multiple values which may result in hindering with the Primary Keys

+## Sample Data Handling

+For Instance, we have 20 users who will be able to login with their unique emfor our app and 2 users have created two different quests named 'Dragon Hunt' and 'Duck Hunt'.
+Now, we have picked 11 locations in University to use as the checkpoints for these quests.

+There is a competition with ID CI4011 in which 19 players have formed into 4 teams with 5 members in three teams and 4 members in one team.
+Two quests have used 4 locations each to form a hunt and based on the time taken by the teams, the teams have been scored accordingly.Then we compare scores and finalize a winner.

+We issue a final team score to each team and

 ## Link to Microsoft Excel file containg sample data for all entities
 [Spreadsheet with sample data](https://github.com/sudheera96/Group-4--Hunt-game/blob/master/GDP_SampleData.xlsx?raw=true)